bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/optimal-selling-price-market-ta2.md

 - This means we want to sell all produced units.

 In cycle's SALE state, game calculates `MaxSalesVolume` of material/product.
 If we set price too high, `MaxSalesVolume` is penalized.
-In order to maximize profit, we have to set the highest possible price while `MaxSalesVolume` is still equals to `ExpectedSalesVolume`.
+In order to maximize profit, we have to set the highest possible price while `MaxSalesVolume` is still equal to `ExpectedSalesVolume`.
 This is what Market-TA2 does.

 Calculation of material and product is pretty similar, so I'll call them "item" and use 1 formula.